 It may be other peoples' attitudes which are disabling, for example attitudes of employers who fail to look past the stammer.
 An example may be where a job applicant is turned down due to generalised, or stereotypical assumptions about stammering, rather than the employer considering that person's abilities.

 - Read about the New guidance on stammering for judges.
 The latest edition of the Equal Treatment Bench Book features a guide for helping to make things easier for people who stammer at courts and tribunals.
-The Bench Book is circulated among all judges and stagg in the UK legal system.
+The Bench Book is circulated among all judges in the UK legal system.

 Visit the website stammeringlaw.org.uk for a wealth of information on stammering and UK disability discrimination law.

 Work Choice: A government website which includes help to get and keep a job if one is disabled.